nginxinc/kubernetes-ingress/examples/custom-resources/app-protect-waf/app-protect-waf-v5/README.md

     As you can see, the suspicious requests were blocked by App Protect

 1. To check the security logs in the syslog pod:

+    Note that this step applies only if the `syslog.yaml` was created (Step 2).

     ```console
     kubectl exec -it <SYSLOG_POD> -- cat /var/log/messages